-Our business services primarily compete with a variety of phone companies, including ILECs and CLECs.
-These companies either operate their own network infrastructure or rely on reselling another carrier's network.
+Our business services primarily compete for business services customers with a variety of phone companies, including ILECs and CLECs.
+These companies either operate their own network infrastructure or rely on reselling all or part of another carrier's network.
 We also compete with satellite operators who provide video offerings for businesses.